-After the allegation becomes official, the Colorado EEOC will ask both the Charging Party and the employer to provide information as part of its investigation.
-EEOC may request specific documents, information or interviews from your company about the charge.
+After the allegation becomes official, the Colorado EEOC will then ask both the Charging Party and the employer to provide information as part of its investigation.
+EEOC may request specific documents, information or interviews with your company about the charge.
 In most cases, EEOC requests that the employer submits a statement of its position (known as an ” employer position statement”) with supporting documentation.

-62% of Colorado EEOC position statement responses fail and tend to lead to litigation.
+42% of Colorado EEOC position statement rebuttals fail and tend to lead to litigation.

 Why is this?

-Employer position statements are unclear, not concise, incomplete and non-responsive.
-The EEOC has made it clear that if your position statement simply denies the allegations without providing your position or supporting information it will not be effective and it will eventually provide the employee with a positive EEOC right to sue letter.
+The EEOC rebuttal process makes it clear that if your position statement simply denies the allegations without providing your position or supporting information with defenses against discrimination it will not be effective and it will eventually provide the employee with a positive EEOC right to sue letter.

 When deciding how to write an EEOC position statement in Colorado, failure to provide all relevant documentation and evidence you believe to be responsive to the allegations of the charge can harm your case in the long run.
 The impact on your case starts here as an employer.

 - Building employer defenses to discrimination claims mean explaining why individuals who were in a similar situation to the Charging Party were not similarly affected.

-Knowing Title VII and an adverse decision that in a convincing manner can make the difference between the Colorado EEOC finding the employer liable for discriminatory actions under Title VII that can lead to the filing of a lawsuit in Colorado courts.
+Knowing Title VII and an adverse decision that in a convincing manner can make the difference between the Colorado EEOC finding the employer liable for discriminatory actions under can lead to the filing of a lawsuit in Colorado courts.